 CATEGORY QUALIFICATION LEGISLATIVE REFERENCE Information relating to a particular individual Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information Paragraph 12 of Schedule 12A, Part 4 of the Local Government Act 1972 2.
-Information which is likely to reveal the identity of an individual Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information Paragraph 13 of Schedule 12A, Part 4 of the Local Government Act 1972 3.
-Information relating to the financial or business affairs of any particular person (including the Council) Note: 'financial or business affairs' includes contemplated, as well as past or current, activities Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
-Information falling within paragraph 3 is not exempt information by virtue of that paragraph if it is required to be registered under - (a) the Companies Acts (as defined in Section 2 of the Companies Act 2006) (b) the Friendly Societies Act 1974 (c) the Friendly Societies Act 1992 (d) the Industrial and Provident Societies Acts 1965 to 1978 (e) the Building Societies Act 1986 (f) the Charities Act 2011 Paragraph 14 of Schedule 12A, Part 4 of the Local Government Act 1972
+Information which is likely to reveal the identity of an individual Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information Paragraph 13 of Schedule 12A, Part 4 of the Local Government Act 1972

+CATEGORY QUALIFICATION LEGISLATIVE REFERENCE 3.
+Information relating to the financial or business affairs of any particular person (including the Council) Note: 'financial or business affairs' includes contemplated, as well as past or current, activities long, as in all the Paragraph 14 of Schedule 12A, Part 4 of the Local Government Act 1972

-CATEGORY QUALIFICATION LEGISLATIVE REFERENCE 4.
-Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority Note: 'Labour relations matters' are as specified in paragraphs (a) to (g) of Section 218(1) of the Trade Union and Labour Relations (Consolidation) Act 1992 i.e. matters which may be the subject of a trade Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information Paragraph 15 of Schedule 12A, Part 4 of the Local Government Act 1972 dispute 5.
+CATEGORY QUALIFICATION LEGISLATIVE 4.
+Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority Note: 'Labour relations matters' are as specified in paragraphs (a) to (g) of Section 218(1) of the Trade Union and Labour Relations (Consolidation) Act 1992 i.e. matters which may be the subject of a trade dispute Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information Paragraph 15 of Schedule 12A, Part 4 of the Local Government Act 1972 5.
 Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings Paragraph 16 of Schedule 12A, Part 4 of the Local Government Act 1972 6.
 Information which reveals that the authority proposes - (a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or (b) to make an order or direction under any enactment Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information Paragraph 17 of Schedule 12A, Part 4 of the Local Government Act 1972